Teaching

 Human Bodies in History

 How have we come to know and experience our bodies?
 This undergraduate seminar develops humanities research skills necessary to study the body in history.
 Spanning early modern cultural practices to modern medicine, science, and technology, this course explores how ideas and practices concerning the body have changed over time and how the body itself is shaped by culture and society.
 A major focus will be learning how to conduct different forms of historical research to produce cutting-edge humanities scholarship about the human body.
-Readings will introduce key themes and recent scholarship including work on disability, reproduction, race, gender, ethics, extreme environments, and identity.
+Readings will introduce key themes and recent scholarship including work on disability, reproduction, human variation, gender, ethics, extreme environments, and identity.
 This dynamic research group will grapple with issues at the heart of our corporeal existence by combining perspectives from the history of science, medicine, and technology, cultural history, anthropology, and science and technology studies (STS).

 In this class, we visit several collections of human bodies, including the UChicago pathology and anatomy lab, the Smart Museum of Art, and UChicago’s Special Collections.

-Race in Science and Medicine
+Global Histories of Human Variation in Science and Medicine